broadwayinc/dexbee/tutorials/1_setup.md

 }
 */
 ```
-To store the character data inside table 'act', we should set the 'uniqueKey' and 'index'.
+To store the character data inside table 'Character', we should set the 'uniqueKey' and 'index'.
 <br/>
 Since we know each character names are unique,
 we will use the key name 'name' as the unique ID of the record.